 Blog articles with images get a whopping 94% more views

 Including images in posts whether it’s on a blog section within a website / on social media platforms.

 It’s a must-have, cause nobody’s interested in consuming content that’s crafted using plain text / video EVEN-THOUGH the piece of content is deemed helpful.

-94% of people who actually shares a posts on their blog / social media channel do so because it’s JUST HELPFUL
+94% of people who actually shares posts on their blog / social media channel do so because it’s JUST HELPFUL

-This further explains why some posts get tonnes of shares on internet whereas some get little to none, its actually back to the fundamentals dear viewers!
+This further explains why some posts get tonnes of shares on the internet whereas some get little to none, its actually back to the fundamentals dear viewers!

-It’s all about creating helpful content that could help solve problem & properly structured (a beautifully made web-page) is a bonus, cause who doesn’t love “eye-candy”, right?
+It’s all about creating helpful content that could help solve the problem & properly structured (a beautifully made web-page) is a bonus, cause who doesn’t love “eye-candy”, right?